Arithmetic of curves on moduli of local systems: Introduction

 \subsection{Ackowledgements}

 This work was done as part of the author's Ph.D.~thesis at Princeton University.
 I thank my advisor Peter Sarnak and Phillip Griffiths for their guidance, encouragement, and insightful discussions.
-I also thank Rafael von K\"anel for useful historical remarks.
+I also thank Rafael von K\"anel for useful historical remarks, and thank the referee for suggesting numerous improvements to the paper.